 The Communications Systems Integration and Modeling (CSIM) technical committee focuses its activities on methodologies, procedures and techniques for the performance evaluation, design and analysis of communications links, networks, services and their integration; including simulation, analytical tools and measurement techniques.

-A member of the technical committee is anyone who has been actively participating in the committee activities at least for the past six months or those who have been active members in a time frame involving the five previous years.
+. be anyone who has been actively participating in the committee activities at least for the past six months or those who have been active members in a time frame involving the previous three years.

 The committee has the following three officers:

 The committee has three elected officers: Chair, Vice Chair, Secretary.
 Each position is for a term of two years.

 The Chair of the committee reports directly to the Vice President Technical Activities within the guidelines of ComSoc and represents the committee to TEAC and to any other ComSoc committee or board meeting which requires representation including Technical Committees Board.
 The Chair coordinates with ComSoc Staff in the conduct of his/her responsibilities.
 The Chair’s responsibilities include the support to ComSoc activities, the dissemination of relevant information as well as the promotion of ComSoc activities among its membership.
 The chair is responsible for planning the committee activities, including committee meetings, and is also responsible for managing the committee finances.
 The Chair shall propose changes to the committee policies and procedures to adapt the committee legislation to the dynamics of ComSoc.
 The chair shall actively promote membership programs.
 The Chair can replace the Vice-chair and the secretary upon approval of the membership at a committee meeting in case responsibilities are not carried out appropriately by these officers.
 The Chair also provides guidance and direction to Technical Committee members in the conduct of their responsibilities.
 Appoints Chairs of Subcommittees and Special Interest Groups as necessary.
 The Chair May assume leadership for specific projects, as delegated by the Technical Committee.